insight-platform/Savant/docs/source/advanced_topics/0_batching.rst

 The pipeline configuration file has parameters that regulate the batch size.
 They are ``batch_size`` and ``batched_push_timeout``.

 The ``batch_size`` parameter may be configured for the first inference element or globally.
 However, the same value must be configured for the first inference element when it is configured globally.
-The global configuration is usually necessary when the pipeline doesn't include inference elements; however, it benefits from batching somehow.
+The global configuration is usually necessary when the pipeline doesn't include inference elements; however, it benefits from batching anyway.
 E.g., if the code uses asynchronous cuda operations, batched processing may result in better performance.
 However, usually, you must specify the ``batch_size`` parameter for the first inference element.
 By default, the value for the parameter is set to ``1``.

 The ``batched_push_timeout`` defines how long the pipeline waits until the batch is full.
 The smaller value decreases latency, while the larger one results in greater processing speed.
 Typically, when handling the real-time streams at 30 FPS, you need to set ``batched_push_timeout`` to ``35000-40000`` (``35-40`` ms).
 However, when injecting video from file sources, keep it as low as ``1000000`` (``1`` ms).